 Introduction

-Software versioning is a critical practice in software development that tracks changes and updates to a codebase.
-It provides a structured way to identify different iterations of a software product, ensuring clarity for developers, users, and stakeholders.
+Software versioning is an important practice in software development that tracks changes and updates to a codebase.
+It provides a structured way to identify different iterations of a software product, which keeps things clear for developers, users, and stakeholders.
 However, managing versioning in systems with complex dependencies can be challenging.
-Overly restrictive dependency specifications may lead to version lockโ€”where upgrading a package requires updating all dependent packages.
+Overly restrictive dependency specifications may lead to version lock where upgrading a package requires updating all dependent packages.
 Conversely, overly loose specifications can result in version promiscuity, causing compatibility issues with future versions.
 This guide explores the principles, rules, and tools of software versioning, with a focus on Semantic Versioning (SemVer).

 • Traceability: Track changes and identify specific versions of a software product.